- Approximate height: Foliage: 25cm (10 inches) Flower: 45cm (18 inches)

 - Flower colour: White

-Planting Tips: Eriophorum vaginatum forms next year's cotton flowerheads while the current year's are still on the plant.
-For this reason it is important not to cut your plant back to the ground at the end of the year when the foliage goes yellow - you will cut off the new flower buds at the base of the plant along with the old leaves.
-If you want to cut the plant back, leave three inches of foliage at the base, to preserve next year's flowers.
+Eriophorum vaginatum forms next year's cotton flowerheads while the current year's are still on the plant.
+For this reason it is important not to cut your plant back to the ground at the end of the year when the foliage goes brown - you will cut off the new flower buds at the base of the plant along with the old leaves.
+If you want to cut the plant back, either look for and avoid the buds, or simply leave three inches of foliage at the base, to preserve next year's flowers.